awil414/Weather-Dashboard/README.md

 <h3> Description: <h3>

 ### Weather Now is an application to find the current and 5-Days forecast of a given city.
 The server-side API used to get response data object is retrtieved from the Open Weather API.
-The vurrent weather section is including the following weather characters and date:
+The current and forecast weather section includes the following weather characters and date:

 <ul>
     <li> City, Date, Icon-image </li>